top of page

 Imagine a cup of coffee keeping you buzzed for 30 hours-- not good!

-To avoid headaches, nausea, and insomnia, quit or cut way down on caffeine if you start taking Luvox for depression or COVID-19 treatment.
+To avoid headaches, nausea, and insomnia, quit or cut way down on caffeine if you start taking Luvox.

 That's it.
 Spread the word!